 You might even be considering getting some expert assistance with developing your CV.

 But before you do.
-Consider whether its not worth the effort constructing this vital document yourself and getting it checked or reviewed rather than handing over the entire enterprise to another party.
+Consider whether it’s not worth the effort to construct this vital document yourself and get it checked or reviewed rather than handing over the entire enterprise to another party.

 Why have your CV reviewed rather than engage a professional CV writer?

 There are a number of reasons why a CV review might be the better option for you.